Published Mar 28, 2024 · Updated Mar 05, 2026

 How can timetable design enhance the learning experience?

 Overlapping modules and poorly timed lectures undermine learning.
 Sequence related modules to reinforce understanding, and schedule lectures when students are most alert.
-Balance classroom, laboratory and self-study to avoid overload.
+Balance classroom, laboratory and self-study time to avoid overload.
 Simplify timetables and spread coursework deadlines and placement schedules so workloads peak less often.
-Keep schedules flexible enough to accommodate necessary change yet predictable enough for students to plan.
+Keep schedules flexible enough to accommodate necessary change, yet predictable enough for students to plan.

 How should we communicate and prepare students for changes?